monkey-0028/makeCustom/README.md

                    to your desired command.

-> Most of the time, You will a long command a lot, and after some time it became annoying.
+> Sometimes,You will use a long command a lot, and after some time, it became annoying.
 > To fix that issue, **makeCustom** renames your code to a shorter one as per your desire.
 >
 ### HOW DOES IT WORK?